keikoproj/kubedog/README.md

 This is a simple wrapper of [Godog]( https://github.com/cucumber/godog) v0.10.0 with some predefined steps and their implementations.
 It is limited to [Kubernetes](https://kubernetes.io/) and [AWS](https://aws.amazon.com/), more precisely, it targets the [functional testing](https://cucumber.io/docs/bdd/) of Kubernetes components working in AWS.
 Additionally, you can take advantage of Godog’s before and after suite, scenario and step hooks and call Kubedog’s functions and methods from there.

-The library has one and only purpose – save you from the hassle of implementing common/basic steps and hooks with the compromise of using predefined syntax.
+The library has a one and only purpose – it saves you from the hassle of implementing common/basic steps and hooks with the compromise of using predefined syntax.
 Of course, you could always redefine the steps using custom syntax and pass the corresponding kubedog methods.

 ## Example:

 Let's use [Upgrade Manager BDD](https://github.com/keikoproj/upgrade-manager/tree/master/test-bdd) to easily show how to setup Kubedog around Godog.
 The example below assumes you know how Godog works.
-Some idea of what [Upgrade Manager](https://github.com/keikoproj/upgrade-manager) is, would help, but is not necessary.
+Some idea of what [Upgrade Manager](https://github.com/keikoproj/upgrade-manager) is, would help, but it is not necessary.

 Let’s jump right into it: